 The psychology major provides students with a sound introduction to psychology as a scientific discipline, including both traditional areas and more recent trends and theoretical developments.
 Psychology majors receive extensive training in methodology and statistics.
 The study of psychology emphasizes critical thinking and the development of writing, oral communication, and research skills.

 Students are exposed to the variety of subject areas that define the field of psychology and are given the opportunity for hands-on, empirical work.
 Many students work on research teams and do year-long research projects under the direction of an individual faculty member.
-A variety of internships are offered at local businesses and social service agencies.
+Team and course research projects from recent years are featured on our Virtual Showcase of Student Research.
+Furthermore, a variety of internships and community service learning opportunities are offered at local businesses and social service agencies.

 Course sequences prepare students for either graduate work or employment immediately after graduation.
 Employment options include research in various business settings; social work; human resource management; computer applications; and counseling and case management in social service and mental health settings like probation and parole, intellectual disability, substance abuse, and adolescent/adult group homes.